szejiancheng/Tech4City2024/README.md

 - Ability to review historical data submission and result

 #### Backend:
-- Proper implementation of API endpoints.
+- Proper implementation of API endpoints and adherence to REST principles.
 - Effective data storage and retrieval using local database.
+- Input validation and error handling.
+- Database schema design and usage.
+- API endpoints documentation using OpenAPI (Swagger) or equivalent.

 #### AI Element:
 - Use of appropriate techniques for AI processing.